Campbell urges Arsenal team-mates to win trophies

+Sol Campbell wants his Arsenal team-mates to be remembered for winning titles as well as playing attractive football.
 The Gunners are very much in the title race, just two points behind leaders Manchester United, heading into the final seven matches of the campaign.

 Campbell - part of that FA Cup-winning squad at Cardiff in 2005 - believes the current side, led by captain Cesc Fabregas, have the all the talent needed to succeed.